5mil/Fonz/README.md

-Ponz2 development tree
+PUNZ development tree

-Ponz2 is a PoS-based cryptocurrency.
+PUNZ is a PoS-based cryptocurrency.